Which Bag is the right one?

 Phone and Data

 Check if your phone is sim lock free – this way you can get a local sim card and save big on local calls.
-In Thailand you can talk for 44 minutes local or mobile to another Thai phone for 1€!
+In Thailand, you can talk for 44 minutes local or mobile to another Thai phone for 1€!
 This will boil down to a few seconds if you roam.
 If your phone is sim locked you might get a cheap prepaid phone once you arrive at your destination or get a cheap second-hand phone.
-If you need data check the internet before you go which plan does suit you best.
-Even the cheap guest houses and hostels have wifi all over Asia and in most places the bars, coffee shops and restaurants as well.
+If you need data to check the internet before you go which plan does suit you best.
+Even the cheap guesthouses and hostels have wifi all over Asia and in most places the bars, coffee shops, and restaurants as well.

-For your international calls you might install a VOIP app on your smart phone, tablet or computer.
-I have 2 different ones on my iPhone and MacBook and international land lines start at 1 cent per minute.
-Some people like to use Skype to call land lines – if you ask me – it is to expensive and i did lose all my money i paid them once as it was only good for a certain amount of time!
+For your international calls you might install a VOIP app on your smartphone, tablet or computer.
+I have 2 different ones on my iPhone and MacBook and international landlines start at 1 cent per minute.
+Some people like to use Skype to call landlines – if you ask me – it is too expensive and I did lose all my money I paid them once as it was only good for a certain amount of time!